tomwhat/sp21/phase-1/class-tools.md

 Arguments passed to `run.sh` are passed straight to your compiler.
 Read the [project specification][project info] for more information about the command-line arguments that your compiler should accept.

 You should have cloned the `tests` repository as part of the setup process.
 You will need to pull from it at the start of each phase as more tests are released throughout the semester.
 It comes with a file `test.py` to help you (and the grading server) run tests easily.

-You should run `./tests/test.py -h` (from your project root) to see what arguments you can pass in.
+Run `./tests/test.py -h` (from your project root) to see what arguments you can pass in.
 Here are some examples:

 - `./tests/test.py scanner -l` lists the scanner tests.
 - `./tests/test.py scanner -j4` runs all scanner tests using four threads.